Borderlands 3 bridges the gap between citizen science and blockbuster games – TechCrunch

 “We see Borderlands Science as an opportunity to use the enormous popularity of Borderlands 3 to advance social good,” Gearbox Software co-founder Randy Pitchford said of the initiative, calling it a “new nexus between entertainment and health.”

-Gaming-focused citizen science is emerging as a fascinating way to pair the gaming community’s natural strengths—sustained focus, patience for repetitive tasks, intensive time commitments—with the needs of scientific researchers.
+Gaming-focused citizen science is emerging as a fascinating way to pair the gaming community’s natural strengths — sustained focus, patience for repetitive tasks, intensive time commitments — with the needs of scientific researchers.
 Two prominent examples are EyeWire, which invites players to help map the brain’s neural networks and Foldit, in which users solve puzzles to map complex protein structures believed to have a role in diseases like HIV and Alzheimer’s.

-Apart from a handful of exceptions—like EVE Online players mapping exoplanets—these citizen science games are usually browser-based, with more of an edu-science vibe than anything resembling the flashy hit games that drive the industry.
+Apart from a handful of exceptions — like EVE Online players mapping exoplanets — these citizen science games are usually browser-based, with more of an edu-science vibe than anything resembling the flashy hit games that drive the industry.
 Borderlands Science bridges that gap, bringing citizen science into the lucrative, bustling world of triple-A games.
-And if the model pioneered here goes well, the project could be make excellent example for other publishers and developers looking to weave real scientific good into their games in the future.
+And if the model pioneered here goes well, the project could be an excellent example for other publishers and developers looking to weave real scientific good into their games in the future.